Help::Auto-Download

 The Altair solid rocket also began life as part of the USN’s Project Vanguard where it served as the third stage of the Vanguard rocket before it began its own family of upper stages initially used in a number of Thor-Able flights such as the ones launching the first Pioneer probe attempts.
 While the stage was historically reliable problems with it are what led to the failures in two of the attempts.

-The Alpha is an approximation of the original Able rocket stage and is a highly efficient liquid-fueled upper stage which allows for precise control over the payload’s orbital parameters.
-It is most efficient, by more than 400%, in a vacuum so is designed for use once you have reached space.
+The Alpha is an approximation of the original Able rocket stage and is a highly efficient liquid-fueled upper stage that allows for precise control over the payload’s orbital parameters.
+It is most efficient, by more than 400%, in a vacuum, so is designed for use once you have reached space.

 The Staara-20 in the X-248 configuration approximates the Altair and is a vacuum-efficient solid rocket that provides the final boost for the payload.
 It will provide approximately 700 m/s dV which can be fine-tuned by reducing its fuel.